respondcreate/django-versatileimagefield/docs/writing_custom_sizers_and_filters.rst

 After defining your Sizers and Filters you'll need to register them with the ``versatileimagefield_registry``.
-Here's how the ``ThumbnailSizer`` is registered (see the highlighted section at bottom of the following code block for the relevant bit):
+Here's how the ``ThumbnailSizer`` is registered (see the highlighted lines in the following code block for the relevant bits):

 .. code-block:: python
-    :emphasize-lines: 36,37,38
+    :emphasize-lines: 7,36-38

-    # someapp/versatileimagefield.py
+    # versatileimagefield/versatileimagefield.py
     import StringIO

     from PIL import Image